zzw922cn/Automatic_Speech_Recognition/README.md

 - [x] **Replace TABs with blanks and add nist2wav converter script** (2017-04-20)

 ## Recommendation
-If you want to replace Tensorflow multi-thread and fifoqueue input pipeline with feed dict, you can refer to my repo [TensorFlow-Input-Pipeline](https://github.com/zzw922cn/TensorFlow-Input-Pipeline) for more example codes.
+If you want to replace feed dict operation with Tensorflow multi-thread and fifoqueue input pipeline, you can refer to my repo [TensorFlow-Input-Pipeline](https://github.com/zzw922cn/TensorFlow-Input-Pipeline) for more example codes.
+My own practices prove that fifoqueue input pipeline would improve the training speed in some time.

 If you want to look the history of speech recognition, I have collected the significant papers since 1981 in the ASR field.
 You can read awesome paper list in my repo [awesome-speech-recognition-papers](https://github.com/zzw922cn/awesome-speech-recognition-papers), all download links of papers are provided.
 I will update it every week to add new papers, including speech recognition, speech synthesis and language modelling.
 I hope that we won't miss any important papers in speech domain.